 Raw, unpasturised apple cider vinegar like other fermented foods acts as a probiotic for the gut and contains trace minerals, pectin, beneficial bacteria and enzymes.

-Keeping the gut in balance by eating lots of probiotic and prebiotic foods helps to keep your immune system strong, your weight under control, hormones balanced, and new evidence suggests that it may even help ease depression and anxiety.
+Keeping the gut in balance by eating lots of probiotic and prebiotic foods helps to keep your immune system strong, your weight under control, hormones balanced.
 Yes, everything starts in your gut, so it’s crucial to keep it ticking over nicely.

 The ‘Mother’ in apple cider vinegar is the colony of beneficial bacteria that is similar to a kombucha ‘scoby’.
 This bacteria helps produce the vinegar through its secondary fermentation process.
 Apple cider vinegar that already contains the Mother will usually be labelled as such on the packaging, though some small farm bands don’t do this in which case you should find out first.